ADIAProject/DIA/Tools/DevManView/readme.txt

 /uninstall <Device Name>
 Uninstall the specified device.

+/use_wildcard
+You can use it with /disable, /enable, /disable_enable , and /uninstall commmand-line options to specify wildcard instead of full name, for
+example:
+DevManView.exe /disable "USBSTOR\CdRom&???_*" /use_wildcard

+You must specify at least 5 characters in the device name wildcard, otherwise it'll not work.

 /save_disabled_profile <Config Filename>
 Save all devices that are currently disabled into a simple config file.